 Sharpbill is one of the world’s odd cotingas.
 Photo: David Fisher

-Day 1: The tour begins this morning at Rio de Janeiro airport where shuttles will be arranged to take you to Itororó Lodge.
-Once there we’ll be able to enjoy the vivid tanagers and hummingbirds at the lodge feeders and we may have time to walk some of the trails.
+Day 1: Our tour begins this afternoon as the group gradually assembles to enjoy the colourful tanagers and hummingbird feeders at Itororó Lodge, and we may have a chance to walk down one of the trails.
 Night in Nova Friburgo.

 Day 7: We may walk a nearby track or bird around the visitor center of Itatiaia National Park until late morning, and we’re sure to see several species we might have missed earlier.
 Then we’ll make a three-hour drive to the scenic coast of Rio de Janeiro state.
 Night in Parque Mambucaba.

 Day 8: Very few roads pass through habitat within the miniscule range of the Black-hooded Antwren, and one is just down the street from our hotel.
 We’ll bird here for a few hours, perhaps also seeing Gray-headed Tody-Flycatcher, Long-tailed Tyrant, Chestnut-crowned Becard, Lemon-chested Greenlet, and Green-headed Tanager, among many others.
 After lunch in the stunningly picturesque town of Paraty and a brief check for any seabirds and shorebirds, we’ll continue down the coast, crossing into the state of São Paulo.
 Night in Ubatuba.